ece362-purdue/proton-labs/lab6-spi/README.md

 1. Ensure that you set the correct DMA channel number in `main.c` at the top of the file in the variable `SEG7_DMA_CHANNEL`, and that you are using the same DMA channel in `display_init_dma`.
 2. Debug your code, and go through the DMA Channel X registers in the RP2350 datasheet to ensure you are setting the correct parameters.
 Make sure you are using the correct DMA channel throughout the code.
 Check to see that the bits you want to set are being set properly in the `ctrl_trig`, `trans_count`, read and write address registers.
+3. If not all digits are appearing, ensure you have the right value of X for the number of bits to wrap around after.

 > [!IMPORTANT]
 > Show your TA your working 7-segment displays and that you are using the SPI peripheral.
 Show them the code you wrote, and that it passes the `dma` test case.